Crime scene cleanup: Usage

 Television productions like CSI: Crime Scene Investigation have added to the popularity of the term "crime scene cleanup".
 Australia, Canada and England have added it to their professional cleaning terminology.
 As a profession, it is growing in popularity because of media exposure and the growth of training programs worldwide.

 The generic terms for crime scene cleanup include trauma cleaning, crime and trauma scene decontamination ("CTS Decon"), biohazard remediation, biohazard removal, and blood cleanup.
 The state of California refers to individuals who practice this profession as Valid Trauma Scene Waste Management Practitioners.

 Types of cleanups

 Crime scene cleanup includes blood spills following an assault, homicide or suicide, tear gas residue, and vandalism removal/cleanup.
 There are many different sub-segments, named primarily after additional collateral, contingency, or preconditions, regarding the presence of non-blood borne organics, toxic irritants (e.g., tear gas) or disease vectors.
 However, it is the legality of charging a fee for mitigating potentially harmful biohazard situations that differentiates a registered crime or trauma practitioner from any general restoration, carpet cleaning, janitorial or housekeeping service.

-Human blood can carry deadly diseases like HIV/AIDS, Hepatitis B, and Hepatitis C. When cleaning up blood, it's important to treat every blood spill as if the substance is infected.
-By using these precautions it will provide an extra layer of safety.
+Human blood can carry deadly diseases like HIV/AIDS, Hepatitis B, and Hepatitis C. Every spill of blood must be handled under the presumption that it is infected.